Createdd/Writing/2021/articles/jupyterNbOrLab.md

-# Jupyter Notebook or Lab?
-Why you do not need to decide
+# Jupyter Notebook or Lab or VS Code?
+Why not all?

 ![]()
 *Source:*